 - Smoky Southern Barbeque, with a side of cole slaw is a way to blend and bend classic summer flavors.

-- A southern classic, deviled eggs with pepper jelly pair nicely with summer cocktails.
+- A southern classic, deviled eggs with red pepper jelly or jalapeno deviled eggs pair nicely with summer cocktails.

 - Stir Fry Menus – especially ones that feature ginger and pepper.